You are here

 # non-SOP condition

 Clinical onset will be when the diagnosis is first confirmed by blood testing.
-This is a threshold diagnosis, so any symptoms present prior to confirmation by blood testing will not establish a clinical onset.
+This is a threshold diagnosis.
+A glucose level that is elevated but below the threshold does not establish clinical onset.

 The normal clinical course varies.
 Type 2 diabetes may resolve with weight loss.
 The more usual course is for slow progression of disease with the eventual development of complications or associated secondary diseases.